uberscott/astrobattle-book/src/3-everything_goes_back_to_hell/5-parting_company.md

 So using a cloak to get to the fold bubble in time is going to mean getting picked off by point defence system right after we launch

 Less: "If we fly away from the fold--where the Zell are less in force at the moment... we might go unnoticed, but then we'll be traveling in space for months before we reach the most primitive space faring civilization near us on account of the fact that we cannot engage faster than light.
-That means we need supplies for things like.... well we have to feed HIM (referring to Rodgie) And the idea of him getting bigger while sitting on my legs for some months is turning me off to your scout ship plan.
+That means we need supplies for things like.... well we have to feed HIM (referring to Bodgie) And the idea of him getting bigger while sitting on my legs for some months is turning me off to your scout ship plan.

-"We could amputate and preserve your legs and reattach them when we make planetfall", Rodgie suggested (his unorthodox approach was supported by modern technology)
+"We could amputate and preserve your legs and reattach them when we make planetfall", Bodgie suggested (his unorthodox approach was supported by modern technology)

 "How bout we amputate your torso and leave both parts here instead" Lester quipped.